0xFableOrg/0xFable/docs/architecture.md

 hashing.

 We use one hash for the hand, but also one for the deck, as we'll explain later.
-By analogy to Merkle roots, our code calls these hashes commiting to a set of cards "roots".
+By analogy to Merkle roots, our code calls these hashes committing to a set of cards "roots".

 But why post hashes on chain in the first place?
 These are necessary to verify our zero-knowledge proofs.
 In particular, our current system contains three zero-knowledge proofs: